Today I want to talk about Employee Resource Groups as a great way to grow at work.

 - Create Mastermind Groups: Depending on the size of your Employee Resource group I would suggest creating small mastermind groups that can check-in with each other on a weekly basis to see what they are working on, how they are progressing and where there may be help needed.
 You can let folks organically create these groups, you can put people together or you can do a combination of the two that involves creating the framework for the mastermind groups.
 For example you may have it set up where there is 1 senior person in each mastermind group.

 - Professional Development: Make professional development a regular part of what your Employee Resource Group provides.
+Taking professional development training courses can be a great thing for improving employees and, thus, the business as a whole.
 Start by surveying your group members to find out some of their biggest challenges at work and what skills they would like to learn next.
-From there, you can have one person who is in charge of professional development and if you meet on a monthly basis, have them bring in a breakdown of a book (the app Blinkist can help) the group should read (in fact you should start a book club;ask me how and I’ll tell you an easy way to do so).
+Experts at Acuity Training are one of the best training providers in the UK who can contribute to the group’s professional development.
+Furthermore, you can have one person who is in charge of professional development and if you meet on a monthly basis, have them bring in a breakdown of a book (the app Blinkist can help) the group should read (in fact you should start a book club;ask me how and I’ll tell you an easy way to do so).
 They can curate information using a tool like Flipboard or my personal favorite, Pulse.me to make it easy to find information that may be of interest to the group.
 If you are really ready to go digital you can also share articles that may be of interest on a regular basis.
 I suggest using something like Meddle.it to share your collective thoughts on the article.

 - Really help them develop professionally: by tying the projects and assignments that the group works on to business objectives in a very visible way.
 Some group members may say, “that’s not what an employee resource group is about,” but remind them, when it comes to review time and they can point to something that actually helped to move the company forward, it’s definitely what the Employee Resource Group is About.